juanpc2018/Amiga-Guide-4000-4000T/README.md

 Fast SCSI-2 in theory can go up to 40 MB/s FullDuplex on 32-Bit [Zorro-3](https://en.wikipedia.org/wiki/Zorro_III) <= [USB2.0 Speeds](https://en.wikipedia.org/wiki/USB#USB_2.0) = 20MB/s One direction. </br>
 SCSI-2 "50-pin" to SATA adapter [AEC-7732U](http://www.acard.com/index.files/Page728.htm) is hard to find, </br>
 SCSI-3 "68-pin" to SATA adatper [AEC-7732](http://www.acard.com/index.files/Page861.htm) is very common in servers,</br>
-for Amiga 4000T requires an additional adapter: </br>
+for Amiga 4000T internal SCSI-2 requires an additional adapter: </br>
 SCSI-3 68-pins Male-to-> 50-Pin SCSI-2 Male, IF using Amiga SCSI-2 ribbon cable </br>
-dont know if could fit directly to Amiga 4000T SCSI-2 board, </br>
+dont know if could fit directly to Amiga 4000T SCSI-2, to avoid the Ribbon cable & the Disk Module SCSI terminator + External HD50-pin SCSI-2, </br>

-Zorro-3 SCSI adapters maybe can be connected directly, No Ribbon, using AEC termination pins, </br>
+Zorro-3 SCSI adapters A4091 or similar maybe can be connected directly, No Ribbon, using AEC-7732 termination pins, </br>
 or with a shorter ribbon with active termination. </br>
-Original Ribbon is too large & big, affects airflow. </br>
+Original 4000T 50-pin Ribbon cable is too large & big, affects airflow. </br>

-**Having both adapters:** </br>
-SATA-to->IDE & SATA-to->SCSI allows to change the same SSD from IDE to SCSI. </br>
+**Having both adapters to change the same SSD from IDE to SCSI. </br>
 Only requires Double Mouse click at boot, to enter Kickstart ROM Boot Menu. </br>

 if want to experience how fast or slow is..., </br>